-How we use our time, energy and attention is a vital factor in how we work.
-The combination of these factors affects our ability to focus, and knowing our rhythms or patterns through a day, week, month, term, or year can help us decide what work to do when.
+How we use our time, energy and attention is a constant question for those of us who lead.
+These factors affect our ability to focus, and knowing our rhythms or patterns through a day, week, month, term, or year can help us decide what work to do when.